We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 2. Complete a medical history

-Customers need to answer a comprehensive set of questions regarding their medical history relating to the test or medication they wish to purchase.
-Anyone who wants to purchase dermatological treatments must also provide photos of their skin.
+Customers must answer comprehensive questions regarding their medical history relating to the test or medication they wish to purchase.
+Anyone who wants to buy dermatological treatments must provide photos of their skin.

-A person must also upload a photo ID and supply their name and date of birth before proceeding to payment.
+A person must also upload a photo ID and supply their name and date of birth before payment.

 3. Medical consultation